Asthma Home Visit Collaboration

 Award Procedures

 A Notice of State Award (NOSA) shall be issued to the finalists who have successfully completed all grant award requirements and have been selected to receive grant funding.
 The NOSA will specify the funding terms and specific conditions resulting from applicable pre-award risk assessments.
 The Illinois Department of Public Health (IDPH) is exempt from utilizing the standard NOSA issued on the GATA Grantee Portal completed by an authorized representative of the grantee organization and submitted to IDPH.
 A Notice of Denial shall be sent to the applicants not receiving awards.
+Grant will be awarded upon acceptance of the Notice of State award by signing the Uniform Grant Agreement by the grantee and the Director of the Illinois Department of Public Health

 Deadlines